redragonx/can2RNET/R-net_over_IP/README.md

-PGDT R-Net CAN library for power-wheelchairs with R-Net electronics
+﻿PGDT R-Net CAN library for power-wheelchairs with R-Net electronics
 ================================================

 By Stephen Chavez & Specter